kamikore/komi-ui/docs/en-US/components/radio.md

 ### Disabled
-Use disabled attribute to determine whether a radio is disabled.
+Use `disabled` attribute to determine whether a Radio is disabled.
 It accepts a Boolean value.
 ::: demo
 radio/disabled
 :::